-101. Cultural Anthropology.
+- 101. Cultural Anthropology.
 Credit 3 hours.
-A study of the ways man has devised to cope with his natural setting and social environment; and how bodies of customs are learned, retained, and handed down from one generation to the next.

-301. [CRMP 301] Exploring Archaeology.
+A study of the ways man has devised to cope with his natural setting and social environment; and how bodies of customs are learned, retained, and handed down from one generation to the next. - 301 [CRMP 301].
+Exploring Archaeology.
 Credit 3 hours.
-An introduction to the past as revealed by the archaeological record.

-352. [241] Comparative Family Patterns.
+An introduction to the past as revealed by the archaeological record. - 352 {241}.
+Comparative Family Patterns.
 Credit 3 hours.
 Prerequisite: Sophomore standing.
 A comparison of selected family patterns in various cultures.
 Attention given to role performance in each society and comparison of norms, values and attitudes related specifically to the family.
-Credit is not to be given for both ANTH 352 and SOC 352.
+Credit is not to be given for both ANTH 352 and SOC 352. - 400/500.
+Independent Study.
 Credit 1-3 hours.
 Prerequisite: Instructor consent and Junior standing.
 Student works with an instructor on a one-to-one basis and prepares a research report on an appropriate topic.
 May be repeated in one to three hour credits for a total of 6 hours.
-New materials are investigated in each repeat.
+New materials are investigated in each repeat. - 401/501.

-401/501.
 Special Topics in Anthropology.
 Credit 3 to 6 hours.
 May be repeated for a total of six hours.
 No more than three hours in any one semester.
 Prerequisite: Junior standing.
-An in-depth study of selected cultural aspects of man's development.

-403. [CRMP 401] Archaeological Studies.
+An in-depth study of selected cultural aspects of man's development. - 403 [CRMP 401].
+Archaeological Studies.
 Credit 3 hours.
-An examination of the goals, methods, techniques, and interpretation of archaeological investigation.
+An examination of the goals, methods, techniques, and interpretation of archaeological investigation. - 405/505.
+Indigenous Peoples of the Americas.

-405/505.
-The North American Indian.

 Credit 3 hours.
-Prerequisites: Anthropology 101, Junior standing, or sion of instructor consent.
-Also offered as Geography 405/505.
-A course dealing with the American Indian from the time of his arrival in the New World to the present.
-In considering the pre-Columbian period, emphasis is placed upon the cultural development of the various Indian groups relative to the geographic environment.
-Study of the post-Columbian period is directed primarily at investigating the relationships of the Indian to the modern social system.
+Prerequisites: Anthropology 101, Junior standing, or instructor consent.
+Also offered as Sociology 405/505.
+Examination of the origin, distribution, ecology, culture and social systems of indigenous populations of the New World.
 May not be used for credit with Geography 405/505.

-411/511.
-[411UG] Race and Ethnic Relations.
+411/511 [411UG].
+Race and Ethnic Relations.
 Credit 3 hours.
 Prerequisite: Sociology 101 or ANTH 101 and Junior standing.
 Also taught as Sociology 411/511.
 Designed to give an insight into the attitudes of groups, where interrelations are marked by antagonism, discrimination, and conflict.
 Influence on community welfare considered.
 Credit is not to be given for both Anthropology 411 and Sociology 411/511.